 Her background as a neuroanatomist offered a distinct advantage throughout recovery.
 With extensive knowledge of brain structure and function, she approached rehabilitation through a lens of curiosity and research.
 For instance:

-• She was able to observe and document her symptoms with a level of detail that most survivors cannot, which later helped her articulate her experience in My Stroke of Insight.
+She managed to observe and document her symptoms with a level of detail rarely captured by survivors, which later allowed her to articulate her experience with remarkable clarity in her published reflections.

-• Her scientific background also gave her a sense of hope and purpose, as she knew that her brain had the potential to heal and adapt over time.
+Her scientific background gave her hope and purpose, since she understood her brain could recover and adapt with time.

 Still, deep knowledge of neuroscience could not shield her from emotional and psychological challenges of recovery.
 She encountered moments of fear, frustration, and grief while striving to rediscover identity beyond former self.